byteyiming/OmniDoc/AZURE_DEPLOYMENT.md

 - ⚠️ Need to configure SSL manually
 - ⚠️ More setup required

-## 🚀 Option 1: Azure App Service Deployment
+## 🚀 Option 1: Azure App Service Deployment (Recommended - Always Free)

+**Best for**: Easy deployment, automatic scaling, no server management

+Azure App Service has an **Always Free** tier (F1) that's not shown in your quota because it's unlimited.
+This is the easiest option.

 ### Step 1: Create Azure App Service